The Koh Samui Guide

 What to wear to a wedding in Thailand?

-What’s suitable in Thailand?
 Choosing suitable clothes for a destination wedding in Thailand starts with Thai culture and the climate.
 Find out how to A) scrutinise what you’ve got in your closet or B) go shopping with savvy:

 A tropical outfit that travels: A tropical wedding outfit has a few other demands: it needs to travel reasonably well (three cheers if you can roll it up in a suitcase without needing to iron it at the other end), and must keep you cool during the ceremony.
-Very likely, the betrothed have chosen a Samui wedding to embrace beach casual, so ask for specifics they haven’t elaborated.
+Very likely, the betrothed have chosen a Samui wedding to embrace beach casual, so ask for specifics they haven’t elaborated

 Jewellery: While I’ve never experienced theft personally on Koh Samui, everyone has heard a story about things going missing from hotel rooms – leave beloved and irreplaceable jewellery at home, just in case.